veselosky/django-commoncontent/README.md

 functionality as quickly as possible.
 It performs the undifferentiated heavy lifting so you can focus on the 20% of the work that makes your site special.

-GenericSite defines a data model based on the [open graph protocol](https://ogp.me), extended in some places using fields from [Schema.org](https://schema.org) or other web standards.
-It provides both concrete Django models for common web objects, and abstract Django models if your prefer full customization of your data model.
+GenericSite defines a data model based on [Schema.org](https://schema.org), extended in some places using fields from the [open graph protocol](https://ogp.me), or other web standards.
+It provides concrete Django models for common web objects, as well as an abstract CreativeWork model for extending the available page types.

 GenericSite includes a set of views to be used with the included models.
 These are based on Django's generic class-based views.
 They can be used directly or subclassed to meet